 “Kiluron, you’re staying,” Wezzix declared.
 “Borivat, please continue.”

 Kiluron shot Doil a sour look, as if Wezzix’s decision was his fault.
-Doil pointedly ignored the expression; he still suspected that it was Kiluron who had been trying to freak him out the night before, and thought he was so impatient with the proceedings because he was just as tired as Doil was from being up all night.
+Doil pointedly ignored the expression; he still suspected that it was Kiluron who had been trying to freak him out the night before, and thought he was so impatient with the proceedings because he was just as tired as Doil from being up all night.
 Of course, there seemed no reason for Kiluron to have chosen to do something like that on that particular night, but Doil put that aside as incidental.
 It was a better explanation than any of the others that he had come up with so far.

-Borivat’s finger clicked on each item as he brought the relevant papers into position.
+Borivat’s finger ticked on each item as he brought the relevant papers into position.
 “City Guard, Navy, Castle Guard, and Border Control, of course, for military spending.
 Under infrastructure, we have routine improvements to roads, walls, outposts, and other buildings, as well as an expansion of the road network, and several initiatives to improve the harbors.
 Each of the provinces have submitted their usual proposals.
 Consumables, including food, fuel, servants and other personnel, spirits, clothing, décor, and raw materials in the way of ore, lumber, and so forth.
 Funding for scholarship and the arts, with the usual special provision for the Merolate library.
 Foreign aid.
 Merchant subsidies.
 Most of this, I assume, we’ll just roll over from the previous season’s budget.”

 “Why do we go through this every season?”
 Kiluron asked.
 “Why not just do this once a year or something?
 It seems more efficient.”